 - have proof that you're a United States citizen or that you are legally cleared to be residing in the country.

 You may not drive between 11 p.m. and 5 a.m. (except for certain reasons).
-For the first six months, you may only have one unrelated passenger younger than 18 in your vehicle, unless you are supervised by a licensed driver at least 18 years old.
-For the next six months, you may have up to three unrelated passengers younger than 18, unless you are supervised by a licensed driver at least age 18.
+For the first 6 months, you may only have 1 unrelated passenger younger than 18 in your vehicle, unless you are supervised by a licensed driver at least 18 years old.
+For the next 6 months, you may have up to 3 unrelated passengers younger than 18 years old, unless you are supervised by a licensed driver at least 18 years old.

 Step 3: Get a Full-Privilege Driver License

-Once you reach the permit's end date (or you turn 18, whichever occurs first), your passenger restrictions come to an end and you are eligible to obtain a full-privilege driver license.
+Once you reach the permit's end date (or you turn 18 years old, whichever occurs first), your passenger restrictions come to an end and you are eligible to obtain a full-privilege driver license.
 The best way to stay abreast of all the ins and outs of the graduated driver licensing program, reference the Traffic Education Program/Driver Education page provided by the Office of Public Instruction.

-You will be given 33 multiple-choice questions and you must answer at least 27 correctly to pass.
-The questions are intended to probe your understanding of Montana's road rules and your defensive driving techniques.
+The questions on the MT written test are intended to probe your understanding of Montana's road rules and your defensive driving techniques.
 The Montana Driver License Manual surpasses all others as your best study guide for this exam; all of the questions are directly drawn from information contained in this manual.